lucasvaltl/imrsv.data-documentation/Content.md

 #### Aggregation Class

 This class handles the aggregation of values during grouping.
-Based on the strategy patter, tt acts as an abstract class which is used to create different aggregation algorithms.
+Based on the strategy pattern, it acts as an abstract class which is used to create different aggregation algorithms.
 The current aggregation functions are:

 - Sum
 - Count
 - Average

-These simply take a list as an input and give an int as an output and are ommited here for brevity.
+These simply take a list as an input and give an int as an output and are omited here for brevity.

 ### Data display